 So at the latest now there is no longer a way around the jump into self -employment.
 However, different models are suitable.
 You can found part-time or full-time.
 In some cases, you have the choice between a trade and freelance .
 In addition, there is the selection of different legal forms .

-All models in turn bring tax and legal peculiarities.
-In order to make the right choice - at least for entry - you should therefore answer the following questions:
+All models come with specific tax and legal considerations.
+To make the right choice—at least for starters—you should answer the following questions:

 Would you like to found full-time or part-time ones?

-Independence is a step that scares many people.
-Finally, there is no need for the safe income from an employee relationship and instead it is important to win your own customers and to take all business areas into their own hands.
-Especially if you have financial obligations such as open loans or the care of a family, you do not want to take such a risk.
+Becoming self-employed is a step that scares many people.
+After all, you're losing the secure income of being employed, and instead you have to acquire your own clients and manage all aspects of your business yourself.
+Especially if you have financial obligations like outstanding loans or supporting a family, you don't want to take such a risk.

-The part -time independence as an artist brings with it many advantages, especially with finances and insurance companies.
-However, it means having to handle two jobs at the same time and not to be able to concentrate fully on her art.
+Being self-employed as an artist on a part-time basis brings many advantages, especially in terms of finances and insurance.
+However, it does mean having to juggle two jobs at once and not being able to fully concentrate on your art.

-It is therefore important the advantages and disadvantages against each other and to find the model that optimally fits your life situation and your personal needs.
+It is therefore crucial the advantages and disadvantages and find the model that best suits your life situation and personal needs.

 Would you like to work alone or with business partners?